-The aim of this application is the prediction of the charge carrier mobility for Alq3 and BCP, which is comparable with a TOF “measurement”.
+The aim of this application is the prediction of the charge carrier mobility for Alq3 and CBP, which is comparable with a TOF “measurement”.
 We need to follow a sequence of individual “virtual experiments” to compute charge carrier mobility:

 - Synthesis of the molecule (Parametrizer, DihedralParametrizer)

 - As input for the Parametrizer you can use a pre-optimized 3D structure either generated with our “synthesis” equivalent tool in the mol2 format, or use the input provided in the trial version.
 The Parametrizer generates two relevant files: molecule.pdb and molecule.spf. molecule.pdb contains the optimized molecular configuration and molecule.spf is the force-field file for modeling the intermolecular interaction in Deposit.

-Afterwards, the DihedralParametrizer takes care of the dihedral angles, which is important for the correct deposition of the molecules in the next step.
+Afterwards, the DihedralParametrizer characterizes the intra-molacular interaction to later sample correct molecular configurations during the deposition of the molecules in the next step:

 - Load molecule.pdb and molecule.spf in the DihedralParametrizer module to generate customized energy profiles for rotation of flexible side groups of your molecule.
 The relevant output of the DihedralParametrizer module is a file named dihedral_forcefield.spf, which contains forcefield parameters for the intramolecular interaction, in addition to the intermolecular interaction copied from the molecule.spf of the Parametrizer output.

-- Therefore, we select in the Deposit tool to insert 1200 molecules one by one into an initially empty box, which has defined dimensions of Lx=40, Ly=40, Lz=120 (in Angstrom).
-Thus, the resulting box ranges from -40 A to +40 A in x and y-direction.
-As input for Deposit (Molecules tab), use molecule.pdb from the Parametrizer module and the dihedral_forcefield.spf from the DihedralParametrizer module or molecule.spf of Parametrizer in case of rigid molecules.
+- In this example we deposit 1200 molecules into a box with dimensions set to Lx=40, Ly=40, Lz=120 (in Angstrom).
+These settings result in a morphology ranging from -40 A to +40 A in x and y-direction.
+As input for Deposit (Molecules tab), use molecule.pdb from the Parametrizer module and the dihedral_forcefield.spf from the DihedralParametrizer module, or molecule.spf of Parametrizer in case of rigid molecules.

-- In the first QP calculation the intermolecular couplings between 80 molecules in the center of the morphology are predicted.
-The calculation is performed using DFT with a BP86 functional and a def2-svp basis set, using the embedded Turbomole software.
+- In the first QP calculation the intermolecular couplings between 80 molecules in the center of the morphology are computed.
+The calculation is performed using DFT with a BP86 functional and a def2-svp basis set, as implemented in the embedded Turbomole software.
 To take into account the electrostatic environment of all molecules, surrounding molecules can be included with different levels of theory.
-Molecules, which are in a sphere of 15 A around the 80 molecules in the core can be also treated with the same level of theory or cheaper methods such as DFTB+ or XTB.
-All molecules in a range of 25 A are calculated dynamically (their electronic structure also responds to surrounding molecules) using DFTB+ for CBP or XTB for Alq3, and all other molecules, which are more than 25 A away and in a shell of 60 A can be included as static point charges.
+In this example all molecules which are in a sphere of 15 A around the 80 molecules in the core-shell can be also treated with the same level of theory as the core shell.
+All molecules in a range of 25 A are calculated dynamically (their electronic structure also responds to surrounding molecules) using DFTB+ for CBP or XTB for Alq3, and all other molecules, which are more than 25 A but less than 60 A outside the core-shell are included as static point charges.
 Further details of the QP calculations are explained here.

-- In the second QP task, the disorder of the orbital energies of 150 molecules are predicted.
-Therefore, DFT with B3LYP and a def2-svp basis set is used, using also Turbomole software.
+- In the second QP job we compute the disorder of the orbital energies of 150 molecules using DFT with B3LYP and a def2-svp basis set, as implemented in the Turbomole software.
 The surrounding molecules are treated as in the first QP run.
-As input for both QP runs just the structurePBC.cml of the deposit run, and nothing else, is required.

-The last step in this set of virtual experiments is the simulation of charge carrier dynamics using the lf package, which finally presents the mobilities of the materials.
+The last step in this set of virtual experiments is the simulation of charge carrier dynamics using the lf package, resulting in the mobilities of the materials.

-In the following the results of the electron mobility of Alq3 is explained and visualized in a figure, the mobility was calculated using the introduced workflow and furthermore extensions of the Workflow with different levels of theory in the QP calculations: we use a QP setup in which just DFT calculations are used (full DFT, green squares) to calculate the requested inputs for LF.
-Another QP setup, in which just the core molecules are calculated with DFT and all others are calculated with XTB (full XTB, cyan diamonds) and a mixed QP setup, in which the core molecules and all surrounding molecules in a 10 A shell are calculated with DFT, while the other molecules are calculated with XTB (hybrid XTB, blue triangles).
+The mobility of Alq3 was calculated using the same workflow (skipping the DihedralParametrizer module) , however testing different levels of theory in the QP calculations: (i) a QP setup in which only DFT calculations are used (full DFT, green squares) (ii) a QP setup, in which only the core molecules are calculated with DFT and surrounding molecules are ccomputed with XTB (full XTB, cyan diamonds) and (iii) a mixed QP setup, in which the core molecules and molecules within 10 A of the core shell are calculated with DFT, while surrounding molecules are calculated with XTB (hybrid XTB, blue triangles).

 2. P. Friederich, Adv.
 Mater.
 2017, 29, 1703505